Laser designator: Airborne

 The U.S. Air Force selected the Lockheed Martin's Sniper Advanced Targeting Pod (ATP) in 2004.
 It equipped multiple USAF platforms such as the F-16, F-15E, B-1, B-52, and A-10C.
 It also operates on multiple international fighter platforms.
 The U.S. Navy currently employ LITENING and ATFLIR targeting pods on a variety of strike aircraft.
 The Litening II is widely used by many other of the world's air forces.
-The United Kingdom's Royal Air Force use the Litening III system and the French use the TALIOS (Targeting Long-range Identification Optronic System), Damocles and ATLIS II.
+The United Kingdom's Royal Air Force uses the Litening III system and the French use the TALIOS (Targeting Long-range Identification Optronic System), Damocles and ATLIS II.

 Ground-based

+Many modern armed forces employ handheld laser designation systems.
+Examples include the AN/PEQ-1 SOFLAM of the United States, the Russian LPR series of handheld devices.

 U.S. Air Force Joint Terminal Air Controllers and Marine Corps Forward Air Controllers typically employ a lightweight device, such as the AN/PED-1 Lightweight Laser Designator Rangefinder (LLDR), permitting them to designate targets for Close Air Support aircraft flying overhead and in close proximity to friendly forces.
 While many designators are binocular-based and may utilize tripods, smaller handheld laser designators, like the B.E.
 Meyers & Co.
 IZLID 1000P exist as well.
 Northrop Grumman's LLDR, using an eye-safe laser wavelength, recognizes targets, finds the range to a target, and fixes target locations for laser-guided, GPS-guided, and conventional munitions.
 This lightweight, interoperable system uniquely provides range finding and targeting information to other digital battlefield systems allowing the system to provide targeting information for non-guided munitions, or when laser designation is unreliable due to battlefield conditions.